Guidelines for job search correspondence

 Spell check won't let you know that you've used manger instead of manager, perspective instead of prospective, left the "l" out of public, and so on.
 (All mistakes we've seen plenty of times.)

 Be your formal, business-like self, but express yourself in a manner that is natural to you.
 Avoid too much borrowing of language from sample letters and friends' letters.
-Excessively flowery language or using complicated words won't make you sound smarter; it will make you sound silly.
+Excessively flowery language or using complicated words won't make you sound smarter; it could make you sound silly.
 Use good examples as inspiration, but don't copy.